 I promise to continue to take big climate actions and help others to do the same so we can change those guesstimates.
-And I am jazzed that every time I choose to use very little fossil fuels, live eco logically, or make my work or the world more sustainable, this biosphere gets to live a little longer, and we get to have more fun.
+And I am thrilled to know that every time I choose to use very little fossil fuels, live eco logically, or make my work or the world more sustainable, this biosphere gets to live a little longer, and we get to have more fun.

 Sources / Assessments / My CommentsSome of my [Stele Ely] comments are tagged with a [~S].

 + Arctic-News.blogspot.com has articles and timelines for possible global temperature increases and human extinction.
 Arctic-News.blogspot.com has over 24 scientists and some non-scientists who are listed as the main contributors.
-None of the listed contributors are substantially disputing the possible human extinction timelines that some of writers have proposed.
+None of the listed contributors are substantially disputing the possible human extinction timelines that Sam Carana and the other main writers have proposed.
 There is a Debate and Controversy page for that purpose.
-Sam Carana primary writer for Arctic-News.blogspot.
+Sam Carana is the primary writer for Arctic-News.blogspot.

 [The percentage of multi-cellular biosphere die-off that would result in human extinction was not precisely stated in this source, as far as I have seen. ~S]